-I’ve had this recipe for a quarter of a century.
-I got it from my mother-in-law, Mom Slabach.
+I’ve had this recipe for apple pie filling for a quarter of a century.
+My mother-in-law, Mom Slabach, gave it to me.
 I have no idea where she got the recipe.
 Every time I make a batch of this, I think of Mom, because the recipe is in her handwriting.
-And every time I make a batch of this, I miss her.
+And every time I make a batch of her apple pie filling, I miss her.
 She’s enjoying better apple pie than we can ever make here on earth.
 You can read about her in my book Aren’t We Having Fun Dying?!
+I’m re-posting this recipe from five years ago because it’s apple time again.

 The rest of the ingredients are things you normally have in your kitchen: sugar, corn starch, tapioca, cinnamon, lemon juice and water.
 You’ll need canning jars and lids for canning also.
 One quart makes a mean apple pie.